deathtothecorporation/pallas-docker/README.md

 Okay.

+## The easy way:

+1. `$ docker pull deathtothecorporation/sire-repl`
+2. `$ docker run -it deathtothecorporation/sire-repl`

+## The harder way:

-1. Follow step 1 above to get a base pallas image.
+1. Get a base image from step 1 above.
-2. Then build a repl image: `docker build -f Dockerfile.sire-repl -t repl .`
+2. Build a repl image: `docker build -f Dockerfile.sire-repl -t repl .`
 3. Finally, start a container: `docker run -it repl`

 This runs `plunder sire sire/prelude.sire`.
 See the `prelude.sire` file if